 JRWs will teach students —-in the context of technical knowledge imparted by the methods course—-how to come up with and evaluate research ideas, and then formalize the idea in the form of a proposal and a concrete work plan.
 JRWs will hold meetings separately from the methods course and teach research methodologies relevant for independent work, including discussion of related literature, appropriate software environments, and writing/research techniques.
 This discussion will assume knowledge of concepts taught in the associated methods course.
 Hence all students in a JRW need to be enrolled concurrently in the associated methods course, or have taken it in a prior term.

-The final product for the JRW (due on the JIW deadline in January) will be a well-researched and polished 8-10-page proposal for an IW project that the student intends to do in Spring term.
+The final product for the JRW (due on the JIW deadline in January) will be a well-researched and polished 8-10-page proposal for an IW project.
 A student’s IW grade for the Fall (COS 981) will be assigned by the JRW instructor(s), based upon the student’s participation in JRW activities and the written proposal.

 You are not required to pursue your Fall proposal topic in the spring if your interests have changed.